-One of my 2021 favorites, a book that was by no means perfect, yet the story captivated me and I can’t wait for the book #2 to be published.
-Ninth House is a mix of dark academia, ghost story and a murder mystery – if that sounds good to you, make sure to check it out.
+One of my 2021 favorites, a book that was by no means perfect, yet the story captivated me and I can’t wait for book #2, Hell Bent, to be published.
+Ninth House is a mix of dark academia, a ghost story and a murder mystery – if that sounds good to you, make sure to check it out.

 Alex Stern can see ghosts, which got her a ticket to Yale.
 There, she is expected to supervise rituals secret societies perform, as these rituals attract the dead.
 But, with her mentor Darlington missing and a girl’s body being found on the campus, Alex might be in over her head trying to figure out what really is going on.

-In 1936, the wife and daughter of the founder of Ellingham Academy had been kidnaped and the only clue as to what happened to them was a mocking riddle song signed with ‘Truly, Devious’.
-In the present day we follow Stevie, a girl obsessed with unsolved murder cases.
+In 1936, the wife and daughter of the founder of Ellingham Academy had been kidnapped and the only clue as to what happened to them was a mocking riddle song signed with ‘Truly, Devious’.
+In the present day, we follow Stevie, a girl obsessed with unsolved murder cases.
 Stevie is convinced she could solve the Truly Devious mystery… But then a new tragedy strikes the academy.

 Autumn is a perfect time for all kinds of thrillers and murder mysteries.
 I chose this one because it has a perfect fall setting – an idyllic college town in central New York State around the end of September.
 Not exactly cozy, not exactly school setting, but still a bit of both.